 Pancake Rocks and Blowholes

-The pancake rocks in Punakaiki are the most visited natural attraction on the West Coast with good reason.
-These ancient formations are a true wonder of nature - and they really do look like pancakes!
+The pancake rocks in Punakaiki are the most visited natural attraction on the West Coast with good reason, they really do look like pancakes!

 The Pancake Rocks at Dolomite Point near Punakaiki are a heavily eroded limestone area where the sea bursts through several vertical blowholes.

 The foundations of the Pancake Rocks were formed 30 million years ago when minute fragments of dead marine creatures and plants landed on the seabed about 2 km below the surface.

 Immense water pressure caused them to solidify into layers of more resistant limestone and softer, thin, mud-rich layers.

 Gradually seismic action lifted the limestone above the seabed where water, wind and salt spray eroded the softer layers leaving a "pancake" like stack of harder limestone.

 Along the way, there are some impressive blowholes that are best viewed at high tide.

 Check at the local Department of Conservation visitor centre for the times.
 Be ready, when they are pumping they provide a loud "whoosh" and can get you with some sea spray.